MrYsLab/python_banyan/docs/one_gpio_demos.md

 [***python-banyan***](../install/#installing-python-banyan_1) on your computer.
 You can upgrade to the latest version using the [pip *--upgrade* option.](https://packaging.python.org/tutorials/installing-packages/#upgrading-packages)

-To run the demos, in addition to installing Python Banyan, you will need to download the latest python-banyan distribution files to your computer.
+In addition to installing Python Banyan, you will need to download the latest python-banyan distribution files to your computer to run the demos.
 To download, go to the [Python Banyan Github Web page](https://github.com/MrYsLab/python_banyan) and click on the green download button and unzip to any directory.